jacobmellin/video-hints/README.md

     </div>
 ```

-You can see in the example, that I use Blender SVG Icons
+You can see in the example, that I use Blender SVG icons in the code to spice up the hints a bit.

 ## How to run